RTimothyEdwards/sky130_ef_ip__opamp/README.md

 # Analog IP design example: Operational amplifier

-This is a simple instrumentation amplifier demonstrating the use of the CACE system.
+This is a simple operational amplifier demonstrating the use of the CACE system.
 It requires [CACE](https://github.com/efabless/cace) to run the testbenches.

 Schematics for this amplifier are done in xschem and can be found in the `xschem/` directory.
 Layouts for this amplifier are done in magic and can be found in the `mag/` directory.